 This algorithm looks at items or content also purchased or downloaded by previous visitors along with the same item the visitor is currently viewing or has placed in his cart during the lookback period.
 For example, if a visitor placed a jacket in her cart, this ingredient will return items that other visitors have commonly bought with that jacket in the past 30 days.

 Using the supplied Apache Zeppelin notebook to combine Python, R, Scala, and SQL code, the Data Science Workbench gives data scientists access to a web-based portal to access, analyze, and build models from the raw data collected and stored by Evergage and other systems on your visitors and customers.

 Date and time range

-Dates and times are shown in local time, but may be based on UTC.
+Dates and times are displayed in local time, but the underlying data may be based on UTC.
 There are several places within Evergage (segments, unified customer profile, campaigns, etc.) where you can adjust the date and time range to reflect the time period you are interested in.
 Some common times include: